 After a long hard week, a weekend binge is just the thing to sink your teeth.
 Whether you are chilling with Netflix or priming through Amazon for a quick binge, you need to have something to snack.
-After all, watching a movie without some yummy buttery popcorn in an insulated food jar seems somehow incomplete, doesn’t it?
+After all, watching a movie without some yummy buttery popcorn in an insulated food containers seems somehow incomplete, doesn’t it?
 However, you may get tired of the staple.
 So, what are some binge-worthy dishes?
 Let’s find out!

 10 Indian Recipes Perfect for Weekend Binge